 - Hand-quilted cover made from the finest Irish damask

-For an additional £80 our sofa beds can come with our perfect pocket sprung mattress:
+Our sofa beds can come with a perfect pocket sprung mattress from just an additional £70:

 - Incredibly thick and luxurious at 14cm deep